 I think they do this because they’re seeking short-term gain, not long-term connection, which will ultimately lead to gain.
 Don’t fall into the trap of stuffing your rolodex with contacts.
 Contacts are just names and numbers.
 Connections are meaningful relationships that enhance your life.
 Yes, they take more work.
 But life = the people you meet + what you create together.
 It’s all about relationships.

 4. If you could give just 3 unorthodox but critical recommendations to the aspiring uber-networker, what would they be?

--Set a goal for the # of meaningful connections you want to make in that time, such as 5
+-Set a goal for the # of meaningful connections (such as 5) you want to make in that time.

 From Tim: The big fish need to like you before they’ll risk lending their name to help you.
 Focus on being likable, which means finding and connecting on common interests, then offering help or fun on a few occasions (not just once) before even suggesting that you could use help.

 For it to work, the other side needs to see you as a relationship, not a transaction.
 In other words, the real players don’t need your help, so you can’t use that as the incentive.
 They need to enjoy spending time with you, whether on the phone or in person.
 I still hang out and grab drinks with the bloggers and technologists who helped me launch the book.
 That wasn’t the end game for me.